cseanburns/systems-librarianship/src/1c-what-is-sysadmin.md

 - [CompTIA Server+][comptiaServer]
 - [CompTIA A+][compTIAAplus]

-Plus, Google offers, via [Coursera][coursera], a beginners [Google IT Support Professional Certificate][googleIT] that may be helpful.
+Plus, Google offers, via [Coursera][coursera], an entry-level [Google IT Support Professional Certificate][googleIT] that may be helpful.

 ## Associations

 Getting involved in associations and related organizations is a great way to learn and to connect with others in the field.
-Here are few ways to connect.
+Here are a few ways to connect.

 [LOPSA][lopsa], or The League of Professional System Administrators, is a non-profit association that seeks to advance the field and membership is free for students.